Team-Lodestone/Documentation/README.md

 ## How can I contribute?

-Submit a pull request, or ask `EternalModz#7322` on Discord for push access to the repository.
+Submit a pull request, or ask `eternalmodz` on Discord for push access to the repository.

 ## What is the state of this project?